640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Treatment of GBS depends on when GBS infection is diagnosed -- during pregnancy or after delivery.
+Treatment of group B strep depends on whether it is diagnosed during pregnancy or after delivery.

-Newborns who become ill with GBS infection may require care in the newborn intensive care unit (NICU).
-They are usually treated with IV antibiotics.
-Other treatments and specialized care may be needed depending on the severity of the infection and whether the infection causes serious problems such as meningitis or pneumonia.
+Newborns ill with group B strep infection may need care in the newborn intensive care unit (NICU).
+They are usually given IV antibiotics.
+The newborn may need other treatments and special care if the infection is bad or if the baby has other serious problems such as meningitis or pneumonia.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.